 Secondly, cognitive skills, encompassing the ability to understand complex ideas, adapt effectively to the environment, learn from experience, and reason are absolutely essential as almost everything now happens in real-time, requiring you to understand new concepts and often apply them as you go.
 Simple foundational literacy and numeracy as well as creativity, critical thinking, and problem-solving are all cognitive skills and one could certainly never overemphasize their importance.

 Technical skills, referring to acquired knowledge, expertise, and interactions needed to perform a specific task, including the mastery of required materials, tools, or technologies are also incredibly crucial in today’s world and guarantee not only jobs but invention and innovation in multiple areas of society.
 This needs special attention across all tertiary levels of education, especially the universities.
 We are greatly lacking as a nation and the informal sectors are even competing with the universities, and colleges of education.
 This approach could help foster cross functional skills, which are often developed through apprenticeships and other practical forms of learning and work.
 Worthy students can still be granted scholarships and bursaries to attend universities and conduct research.
-However, anyone who wants a university education should pay for it, no matter the cost.
+However, anyone who wants to pursue a masters degree London should pay for it, no matter the cost.

 Lastly, cross-cutting and drawing on all of the above skills are digital skills.
 Today, it is almost incomprehensible that any size of a country’s population remains digitally illiterate.
 Digital skills describe the ability to access, manage, understand, integrate, communicate, evaluate, and create information safely and appropriately.
 This is non-negotiable in today’s connected world.
 Therefore, let us figure out a way of directing public spending towards preparing the majority for these skills and allow the minority who need university education to go for it.